Writing-on-Stone Provincial Park: History

 The park was created in 1957 and was designated an archaeological preserve in 1977.
 As part of the NWMP centennial celebrations, the outpost was reconstructed between 1973 and 1975, and is now one of the attractions in the park.
 Archaeologists from the Alberta Provincial Parks Department surveyed and catalogued numerous petroglyph and pictograph sites within the park in 1973.
 In 1981, a portion of the park was named a Provincial Historic Resource to protect this rock art from increasing impact from vandalism and graffiti.
 The most sensitive areas are now set aside in areas designated for guided tours only.
-In 1977, the park preserved the archaeology of the pictographs and petroglyphs.
-This protection makes the park one of the largest concentrations of rock art in the North American Plains.

 In 2004 Parks Canada added the park to Canada's tentative list of possible world heritage sites.
 The application indicated that the Blackfoot people would also like the Sweet Grass Hills of Montana included as part of the world heritage site.
 In March 2005, the park was designated a National Historic Site.
 On June 20, 2007, the park's new visitor centre, with views of the valley from the north rim, was officially opened.